Percentile Calculator

 $$35^{th}\ Percentile\ locator (L₃₅)=\left(\frac{35}{100}×(13-1)\right)+1=(0.35×12)+1=5.2$$

-Now the 35th percentile locator is not a whole number.
-Therefore, we cannot count and find the percentile as per Example 1.
+Because the 35th percentile locator (5.2) is not a whole number, we cannot simply count to a single position as we did in the first example.

 35th Percentile (P₃₅) = CAD 21,000

-Therefore, approximately 35% of postgraduate diploma course program fees fall below CAD 21,000.
+Therefore, approximately 35% of the postgraduate diploma course fees fall below CAD 21,000.

 CAD 16,000, CAD 18,000, CAD 18,000, CAD 20,000, CAD 21,000, CAD 21,000, CAD 22,000, CAD 23,000, CAD 24,000, CAD 24,000, CAD 25,000, CAD 26,000, CAD 28,000

-We will find the 85th percentile locator in the second step using the percentile locator formula.
+We determine the 85th percentile locator using the formula:

 $$Percentile\ locator (L)=\left( \frac{p}{100}×(n-1) \right)+1$$